The goal of this article

 vm.swappiness = 10

-It is not good idea to set it 0 or completely disable the swap.
+It is not good idea to set a smaller value than this.
 When running out of RAM, your system will freeze and FS / NAND will suffer from more damage.

 As your Frite have got a monitor and inputs, it is a good idea to disabling sshd (running by default) just in case to minimize potential risk.